kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## How many cares one loses when one decides not to be something but to be someone. - Coco Chanel
+    ## Always tell the truth.
+That way, you don't have to remember what you said. - Mark Twain